sourcegraph/deploy/ami/README.md

 - ./[launch.sh](launch.sh)
   - A script to put into `user data` when launching a base instance
   - It is only run ONCE when the instance is *FIRST* launched
-- ./traefik-config.yaml - Not available
-  - To be copy to `/var/lib/rancher/k3s/server/manifests/traefik-config.yaml` inside the instance

 ## Instruction